It’s time for Tuesday Debut, and today’s debut is very nearly a double!

 Age Range: 4-8

-SUSANNA: Thank you so much for joining us today, Megan and Jorge!
+SUSANNA: Welcome, Sarah!
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?